-More than ten British energy firms have gone bust in the past weeks, most recently Igloo Energy, Symbio Energy, and Enstroga Energy – affecting more than 1.8 million customers across the UK as a result.
+At least 22 British energy firms have gone bust in the past year due to the ongoing energy market crisis, with most recently Omni Energy, MA Energy, Zebra Power, and Ampoweruk – affecting more than 2 million customers across the UK as a result.
 Citizens Advice warns people will face ‘desperate choices’ this winter after estimating an increase of £6.70 per week (about £30 a month) for customers of the five largest failed energy firms.

-The Energy Price Cap set by Ofgem is set to increase by £139 for customers on standard tariffs and £153 for prepayment meters starting today (1 October).
+The Energy Price Cap set by Ofgem has increased by £139 for customers on standard tariffs and £153 for prepayment meters starting 1st October 2021.

 - Low-income households will be affected the most

 - What will happen to my energy bills?

 - Can I stay on the same tariff with the new supplier?

 - Where can I find cheaper energy deals?

 - Should I switch suppliers and get a fixed deal now?